ALTernatiF4-Sec/UniWA-CTF/README.md

 ## Free and Open-Source Software
 We took the decision to use only Free and Open-Source Software (FOSS).
-This decision's based on the fact that .
+This decision's based on the fact that we ourselves got a ton of help building that project from the FOSS community.
+Also most of the times that type of software comes free of charge, that helps not only us the developers but also the end-user, as he/she is not obligated to buy some licence to participate, clone or contribute to the project.

 # Getting Started

 ## Theoretical Background
-Below we are introduce some reading material for concepts which we think that are crucial for solving the challenges and the boot2root VMs.
+Below we introduce some reading material for concepts that we think they are crucial for solving the challenges and the boot2root VMs.

 ### Cryptography
 - [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher)